Space elevator: Extraterrestrial elevators

 A space elevator could also be constructed on other planets, asteroids and moons.

 A Martian tether could be much shorter than one on Earth.
 Mars' surface gravity is 38 percent of Earth's, while it rotates around its axis in about the same time as Earth.
 Because of this, Martian stationary orbit is much closer to the surface, and hence the elevator could be much shorter.
 Current materials are already sufficiently strong to construct such an elevator.
 Building a Martian elevator would be complicated by the Martian moon Phobos, which is in a low orbit and intersects the Equator regularly (twice every orbital period of 11 h 6 min).
 Phobos and Deimos may get in the way of an areostationary space elevator; on the other hand, they may contribute useful resources to the project.
 Phobos is projected to contain high amounts of carbon.
 If carbon nanotubes become feasible for a tether material, there will be an abundance of carbon near Mars.
 This could provide readily available resources for future colonization on Mars.

 Phobos is tide-locked: one side always faces its primary, Mars.
 An elevator extending 6,000 km from that inward side would end about 28 kilometers above the Martian surface, just out of the denser parts of the atmosphere of Mars.
 A similar cable extending 6,000 km in the opposite direction would counterbalance the first, so the center of mass of this system remains in Phobos.
-In total the space elevator would extend out over 12,000 km which would be below Areostationary orbit of Mars (17,032 km).
+In total the space elevator would extend out over 12,000 km which would be below areostationary orbit of Mars (17,032 km).
 A rocket launch would still be needed to get the rocket and cargo to the beginning of the space elevator 28 km above the surface.
-The surface of Mars is rotating at 0.25 km/s at the equator and the bottom of the space elevator would be rotating around Mars at 0.77 km/s, so only 0.52 km/s of Delta-v would be needed to get to the space elevator.
+The surface of Mars is rotating at 0.25 km/s at the equator and the bottom of the space elevator would be rotating around Mars at 0.77 km/s, so only 0.52 km/s (1872 km/h) of Delta-v would be needed to get to the space elevator.
 Phobos orbits at 2.15 km/s and the outermost part of the space elevator would rotate around Mars at 3.52 km/s.